 Arrival Pack

-If you have just accepted a job offer in Oman, the oman expat visa process is the first thing you need to understand — and the most important fact is that your employer handles it, not you.
-In Oman, you cannot apply for a work visa independently.
-Your sponsoring company submits the application on your behalf, through the Royal Oman Police (ROP) portal and the Ministry of Labour.
+You’ve accepted a job offer in Oman — congratulations, that’s a big moment.
+Now comes the paperwork, and the first thing to know is that your employer handles the visa, not you.
+That surprised us too when we first moved here.
+In Oman, you can’t apply for a work visa on your own.
+Your sponsoring company submits everything through the Royal Oman Police portal and the Ministry of Labour.
+Your job is to get the right documents ready and stay on top of your HR team.

 The Oman Work Visa in Plain English